Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/4_pick_and_place.md

 # Niryo One Information

 The best source of information for the Niryo One is the [User Manual](https://niryo.com/docs/niryo-one/user-manual/complete-user-manual/).
-It contains a lot of general information about the Niryo One like instructions on how to connecct to the Niryo One, including passwords, and how to use the Niryo One Studio desktop application.
+It contains a lot of general information about the Niryo One like how to connecct to the Niryo One, including passwords, and how to use the Niryo One Studio desktop application.

 For this tutorial we will be using the full [Niryo One ROS](https://niryo.com/docs/niryo-one/developer-tutorials/get-started-with-the-niryo-one-ros-stack/) stack running on the Niryo One robot.

 From the Niryo One ROS documentation:
 > The commander package exposes an action server named “niryo_one/commander/robot_action”, with a “RobotMoveCommand” message.
 This is probably what you’re looking for if you want to send direct command to the robot using ROS.

-Using the `RobotMoveCommand` action server we can use an [action client](http://wiki.ros.org/actionlib_tutorials/Tutorials/Writing%20a%20Simple%20Action%20Client%20%28Python%29) to send `RobotMoveGoal`s to the Niryo One for execution.
+Using the `RobotMoveCommand` action server we can write an [action client](http://wiki.ros.org/actionlib_tutorials/Tutorials/Writing%20a%20Simple%20Action%20Client%20%28Python%29) that sends `RobotMoveGoal` commands to the Niryo One for execution.

 > If you are unfamiliar with ROS actions you can read more about them [here](http://wiki.ros.org/actionlib).